 Page last updated:

-This guide describes how to install Pivotal Platform on vSphere.
+This guide describes how to install Ops Manager on vSphere.

 If you experience a problem while following the steps below, see Diagnosing Deployment Problems or the Known Issues sections of the following topics: